Idiomatic Rust

 Rust does not have lazy evaluation, in part due to its focus on predictable runtime behavior and its commitment to zero-cost abstractions.
 Thus, we can’t rely on the same optimizations as in languages that support lazy evaluation.

-Instead, many Rust developers would probably opt for a mutable approach in this case.
+Instead, many Rust developers would probably opt for a middle ground:

 pub struct Mailbox {